eavurela/infra_cloud/TP_INFRA.md

 Servidor apache2 consultado por el usuario www-data, que debe tener permisos en el volumen compartido.
 Para securizar el servidor necesitamos que sea restringido al máximo.

-Por lo tanto, debemos propiciar que el
+Se debe crear el usuario www-data en el servidor de almacenamiento, y otorgarle el owner del directorio montado. para que www-data desde el servidor web pueda

-## Export a file
+ Export a file

 You can export the current file by clicking **Export to disk** in the menu.
 You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.